peiffer-innovations/json_dynamic_widget/README.md

 flutter build [apk | web | ios | ...] --no-tree-shake-icons
 ```

-This library provides Widgets that are capable of building themselves from JSON structures.
+This library provides Widgets that are capable of building themselves from JSON or YAML structures.
 The general structure follows:

 ```json
 {